Did Donald J. Trump Violate Federal Tax Laws?

 The Problem for Trump and the Trump Family

 For many years, Donald J. Trump has deducted millions of dollars as business expenses when they appear to be personal expenses.
-These are just examples of itemized deduction we know about from the NYT:
+These are just examples of itemized deductions we know about from the NYT:

 Proving Tax Evasion against Donald Trump